bentasker/pbt_cli/README.md

 * Add ability to cache an entire project via the cache subcommands
 * Add ability to cache entire archive
-* Add ability to filter issues by title
 * Add ability to search (or a close approximation of)
 * Include keywords in output
 * Trigger pager for particularly long output